keisen/tf-keras-vis/README.md

 News
 ---

 **NOTE:** We've released `v0.7.0`!
 In this release, fixing a critical problem of ActivationMaximization, the gradients calculation is now more stable.
-And, as a result, some known issues related to mixed-precision are also fixed.
+And some known issues related to mixed-precision are also fixed.
 However, because the results of the gradients calculation are now different compared to the past versions, you might have to re-tune your code.
 If you want to avoid adjusting them to new ActivationMaximization for now, you can do so by modifying the your code as follows:

 ```python
 # from tf_keras_vis.activation_maximization import ActivationMaximization